Prysmian Group and Giancarlo Pedote together in the Vendée Globe 2020, the world's most challenging solo race

 Tests on the IMOCA boat successfully completed

-Sustainability and social commitment at the centre of the project thanks to the partnership with ELECTRICIENS SANS FRONTIÈRES
+Sustainability and social commitment at the center of the project thanks to the partnership with ELECTRICIENS SANS FRONTIÈRES

 Prysmian Group confirms its commitment to sailing.
 A long history of success dating back to 2007 that has led the Group — world leader in the energy and telecom cables and systems industry — to realise its project to participate in 2020, along with skipper Giancarlo Pedote, in the Vendée Globe, the world's most challenging non-stop solo ocean race around the world, without docking or assistance.